- AAS - Career Program

 High School Diploma or GED

-MCC Level 8 Mathematics Placement or MTH 104 with a grade of C or better.
-(Recommended high school course Algebra II with Trigonometry with a grade of 75 or higher)
+Level 7 (or higher) placement, MTH 096 with B-, MTH 104 with C, MTH 160 with C, or MTH 165 (or higher) with C. (Recommended high school course Algebra II with Trigonometry with a grade of 75 or higher)

 Required Courses: High School Biology with a grade of C or better, and High School Chemistry with a grade of C or better or the equivalent MCC courses (BIO 133/132, CHE 100)